 As extra protection, we leave a hard drive with all our files with a relative in the UK, and add to it whenever we return (usually once a year).
 This isn’t an ideal solution, but as we have the above backups it’s extra security so we wouldn’t lose absolutely everything.
 You could also post DVDs or flash drives of data to a family member or friend—we did this on our first trip with our photos, as we weren’t travelling with a laptop at the time.

 Smartphone and Tablet Backups

 Don’t forget to back up the data on your smartphone and tablet too.

 For those with Apple devices, you can connect it to your laptop and back up in iTunes, or enable iCloud which backs up your data automatically when you have a Wi-Fi connection.
 We also have our iPhone photos set to upload to Dropbox.

 For Android devices, you can enable backups of accounts, contacts and app configuration in Settings > Accounts, and use Google+ to upload photos.
 For a full backup, you’ll need a backup app.

 If you are travelling with a camera but don’t have a laptop, you still need to back up your photos.
 Most internet cafes have card readers (or you could travel with one) so you can upload photos to their computers and back up from there—either by transferring them to an external hard drive and/or uploading to an online service like Flickr or a cloud service like Dropbox (but this will be slow depending on the internet speed).

-If you have an iPad, use the Camera Connection Kit to transfer your photos to the iPad and from there you can back them up online.
+If you have an iPad, transfer your photos to the iPad and from there you can back them up online.
 This will be easier than in an internet cafe as you can leave it uploading while you do other things.

 If you are serious about photography and are travelling for an extended period, it’ll be easier to travel with a laptop.